dcdpr/did-btcr2/mdbook/src/operations/resolve.md

 Otherwise:

-1. Sort `updates` by [BTCR2 Signed Update (data structure)] `targetVersionId` (ascending) with block-height as a tiebreaker.
+1. Sort `updates` by [BTCR2 Signed Update (data structure)] `targetVersionId` (ascending) with the tuple's block height as a tiebreaker.
 Take the first tuple.
-2. Set `block_confirmations` to the tuple's block-confirmations.
+2. Set `block_confirmations` to the tuple's block confirmations.
-3. If `resolutionOptions.versionTime` is provided and the tuple's block-time is more recent, return `current_document` as the resolved `didDocument`.
+3. If `resolutionOptions.versionTime` is provided and the tuple's block time is more recent, return `current_document` as the resolved `didDocument`.
 4. Set `update` to the tuple's [BTCR2 Signed Update (data structure)] and [check `update.targetVersionId`](#check-update-version).
 5. Increment `current_version_id`.
 6. If `current_version_id` is greater than or equal to the integer form of `resolutionOptions.versionId`, return `current_document`.